upperlinecode/CS-and-the-City-Curriculum/react/json-firebase.md

 - For more on deleting data in Firestore, see the [Firestore Documentation on Deleting Data](https://firebase.google.com/docs/firestore/manage-data/delete-data).

 ## Firestore in React

+> Watch this [video walk-through](https://youtu.be/52qkg7zvz6I) to help you CRUD in Firestore + React.

 Below is a simple React component called `<User />` that stores a user's name and email address when they are submitted via a form.
 It demonstrates basic `.add()` functionality in Firestore.
 The component works like this: